ZRoncevic/zroncevic.github.io/_posts/2017-01-15-spring-boot-demo-app.md

 Spring boot actuator and Eurika client have been added for the following steps.

-Code for the microservice can be found here: https://github.com/ZRoncevic/spring-boot-demo-app
+Code for the microservice can be found here: [GitHub Repository](https://github.com/ZRoncevic/spring-boot-demo-app)

 Application properties file looks like so:
 {% highlight json %}